How Does Returns Management Work?

 - Changed Mind/Preferences: The time gap between ordering a product online and receiving it allows for changes in preference or needs.
 By the time a product arrives, a consumer might no longer require it or might have found an alternative.

-One of the foremost challenges in eCommerce returns is the cost of returns.
+One of the primary challenges in eCommerce returns is the cost of returns.
 Unlike in a brick-and-mortar scenario where a customer might simply walk back into the store, online returns involve several steps, each incurring a cost:

 - Shipping: Whether businesses offer free returns or not, the cost of shipping products back to warehouses or order fulfillment centers can be substantial.
 This becomes especially significant if the product is bulky or if it’s being returned from an international location.